Updated: April 14, 2018

 The Bonavita is the most expensive option on this list and also the best.
 If you’re looking for something with everything you need in a kettle, get this.
 It’s ‘buy-it-for-life’ material and I’ll explain why.

 As you can see in the photo, the kettle itself rests on an electric heating component that has buttons and an LED display.
 You manually set the temperature you want.
 With the Coffee Gator, the thermometer tells you what temperature your water has boiled to.
 It’s on a stovetop so you have to regulate it.
-The Bonavita lets you choose the temperature you want.
+The Bonavita lets you choose the temperature.
 Plug it in, get the kids dressed, do your hair then come back to your perfectly heated water, ready to be poured.

 It heats up quickly and is a pleasure to pour from.
 I can’t recommend this one enough.
+Here’s the Amazon link to check it out.

 – I still am a bit afraid of geese, despite never seeing any evidence of them being aggressive.
 Funny what sticks with you from childhood.